John McCain Hospitalized Again, Asks Son-In-Law To ‘Take Care Of Meghan’

 — Daily Mail US (@DailyMail) April 30, 2018

 After McCain’s son-in-law shared the information, some of his social media following actually took shots at him.
-He did respond to those that were taking the low road towards him.
+He did respond to those that were taking the low road toward him.

 “F–k you soulless crazies.
 F–k you all the way to hell.”